Site-level assessment of governance and equity (SAGE)

 Framework of equitable governance principles

-2. Recognition and respect of all relevant actors and their knowledge
+2. Respect of all relevant actors and their knowledge, values and institutions | |

-Equity: procedure 3.
-Full and effective participation of all relevant actors in decision making
+Equity: procedure | 3.
+Effective participation of all relevant actors in decision making |

-Equity: distribution 7.
-Effective measures to mitigate negative impacts on community members
+Equity: distribution | 7.
+Effective mitigation of negative impacts on community members |

-Other 9.
-Achievement of conservation and other objectives
+Other | 9.
+Achievement of conservation and other objectives |

 We developed the first version of the SAGE methodology in 2019.
-In contrast to SAPA and GAPA, which aim to improve social impacts and governance at a site, SAGE also has the aim of providing information for reporting on PAs governance and equity to national and global levels, including against the targets of the new GBF.
+In contrast to SAPA and GAPA, which focus only on improving social impacts and governance at a site, SAGE also has the aim of providing information for reporting on PCA governance and equity to national and global levels.

 SAGE – what is it and why do it?

-Essentially, SAGE is a stakeholder workshop in two parts.
-In the first part, different stakeholder groups complete the SAGE questionnaire in their separate groups.
-In the second part these groups come together to share their findings and their ideas for actions to improve governance and equity.
-This takes from one to three days according to how many of the ten principles are covered, and time needed for interpretation.
+In the second part these actor groups come together to share their findings and their ideas for actions to improve governance and equity.
+This takes from one to three days according to how many of the ten principles are covered, and time needed for discussion.

 The chart below shows the scores (out of a maximum of three) from a SAGE in Zambia, including the different perspectives of different stakeholder groups (such as PAs managers and communities, men and women).